Hearing Tests

 You’ll respond to various sounds through headphones, and the results will be recorded on an audiogram to assess your hearing sensitivity.

-Early detection through a hearing test can prevent serious problems and social isolation.
+Early detection through a hearing test helps you stay on top of your hearing and keep everyday communication easier.
 If you’re exposed to loud environments or have concerns about your hearing, a test is crucial.

 You’ll learn about the different types of tests, who should get tested, and how to protect your hearing.